ADFD/adfd/README.md

 see [model.py](adfd/model.py) and [metadata.py](adfd/metadata.py).

-Technically arbitrary data can be set with this mechanism, what is actually used is defined in the `PageMetadata` class.
+Technically arbitrary data can be set with this mechanism, but what is actually used is defined and documented in the `PageMetadata` class.

 ## Redirection from Forum to website